temporalio/documentation/docs/concepts/clusters.md

 ### Dynamic configuration

-Dynamic configuration are configuration keys that you can update in your Cluster setup without having to restart the server processes.
+Dynamic configuration contains configuration keys that you can update in your Cluster setup without having to restart the server processes.

 All dynamic configuration keys provided by Temporal have default values that are used by the Cluster.
 You can override the default values by setting different values for the keys in a YAML file and setting the <a class="tdlp" href="/references/configuration#dynamicconfigclient">dynamic configuration client<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">Temporal Cluster configuration reference</span><br /><br /><span class="tdlppd">Much of the behavior of a Temporal Cluster is configured using the `development.yaml` file.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/references/configuration#dynamicconfigclient">Learn more</a></span></span></a> to poll this file for updates.